asteroid-lang/asteroid/docs/Installing and Running.rst

   Don't forget to add the `bin` directory where `pip` installs programs to your `PATH` variable.

-In addition to installing Asteroid directly on you machine, there is also a cloud-based Linux virtual machine that is completely set up with an Asteroid environment and can be accessed at `Repl.it <https://repl.it/@lutzhamel/asteroid#README.md>`_.
+In addition to installing Asteroid directly on your machine, there is also a cloud-based Linux virtual machine that is completely set up with an Asteroid environment and can be accessed at `Repl.it <https://repl.it/@lutzhamel/asteroid#README.md>`_.